preesm/preesm.github.io/_docs/02-buildpreesm.md

     *   **(2)** Another reason would be the Maven configuration files that are not up to date.
 To update them, select all the Preesm related projects in the workspace, and press Alt+F5 then press OK.
     *   **(3)** Also, the build state of the Eclipse workspace can be corrupted after an update.
 To fix that, restart Eclipse then clean and rebuild your workspace.
     *   **(4)** Finaly, some updates can introduce new Preesm plug-ins that you would have to add in your workspace (File / Import ... > Maven / Existing Maven Projects > select the root folder of the git repository.
 Eclipse will automatically detect new plugins).
 If the procedures did not solve the errors, please contact us.
 *   **Check for Updates is failing:** We moved the update site because of instability of the previous server.
-If you still have the old URL, you may have the following error: "HTTP Server 'Service Unavailable': \[....\] error response code 503."
-It is best to use the new update site:
+If you still have the old URL, you may have the following error: ```HTTP Server 'Service Unavailable': [...] error response code 503.``` It is best to use the new update site:
     *   Go to Window > Preferences then Install/Update > Available Software Sites;
     *   Look for the PREESM site and Edit its URL;
-    *   Paste the new URL : http://preesm.insa-rennes.fr/repo/complete/;
+    *   Paste the new URL : [http://preesm.insa-rennes.fr/repo/complete/](http://preesm.insa-rennes.fr/repo/complete/);
-    *   Click on Apply and Close then try to check for updates again.If this does not solve the issue, please contact us.
+    *   Click on Apply and Close then try to check for updates again.
+If this does not solve the issue, please contact us.
 *   **Missing artifact com.sun:tools:jar:1.8.0 is missing:** This happens because Eclipse is running using a JRE instead of a JDK.
 Some Eclipse plugins needs Java packages that are not bundled with the JRE, but only with the JDK.
 If you installed the JDK, note that by default the JDK distribution for Windows also installs a JRE.
-Also, the installer adds a section in the PATH variable, that points to 'C:\\ProgramData\\Oracle\\Java\\javapath', which is an alias to the JRE binaries.
+Also, the installer adds a section in the PATH variable, that points to ```C:\ProgramData\Oracle\Java\javapath```, which is an alias to the JRE binaries.
 Please refer to [this page](https://douglascayers.com/2015/05/30/how-to-set-custom-java-path-after-installing-jdk-8/) for fixing the issue.
-Basically, it tells to prepend the PATH variable with the path to the JDK, while not removing the '...\\javapath' section.
+Basically, it tells to prepend the PATH variable with the path to the JDK, while not removing the ```...\javapath``` section.